 The diagnosis of toxic and drug-induced hepatitis is often arrived at for a patient with hepatitis by obtaining a full medical history that focuses on the use of over-the-counter and prescription medications, herbs, and vitamin supplements; alcohol use; and, where applicable, evaluating hazards the patient may have been exposed to in the workplace, such as industrial solvents.
 Tests that may be performed to help evaluate patients with toxic hepatitis include the following:

 - Liver panel – to evaluate liver function and/or determine the extent of liver damage

 - Ethanol level – if alcohol is suspected to be a cause

 - Emergency and overdose drug testing – including tests for drugs of abuse, acetaminophen, and therapeutic drugs to help determine the cause of hepatitis and guide treatment

-There is no specific treatment for most kinds of toxic hepatitis.
-Usually, discontinuing the medication that is causing the liver damage or avoiding exposure to toxins is the first step.
-Many people fully recover from this type of hepatitis if this is done soon enough, although it may take months for the liver to heal.
-Occasionally, there is lasting damage such as cirrhosis and even liver failure.
+There is no specific treatment for most kinds of toxic or drug-induced hepatitis.
+Usually, discontinuing use of alcohol or the medication that is causing the liver damage or avoiding exposure to toxins is the first step.
+Many people fully recover from this type of hepatitis if exposure is restricted soon enough, although it may take months for the liver to heal.
+In severe cases, hospitalization may be required while the liver heals.
+Occasionally, there is lasting damage, such as cirrhosis and even liver failure.
 If the liver is irreversibly damaged, then a liver transplant may be an option.